-The short answer is “no” and through the years the same question has throbbed like a bee sting, hurt like a broken bone, annoyed like a pimple, and tasted like a bitter green.
-I would never ask this kind of personal, delicate, questions to somebody I don’t know, and out of the blue, just for the sake of an “elevator” small talk.
-It is not like asking “Do you have an instant pot?”.
-But I am on the other side of the fence, and I have a history of not liking questions, like Loreto would say; mostly questions that cannot be dismissed with a simple yes or no. Life is not black and white and all the color nuances of life are framed in every yes or no. Especially, in a no.
+The short answer is "no" and through the years the same question has throbbed like a bee sting, hurt like a broken bone, annoyed like a pimple, and tasted like a bitter green.
+I would never ask this kind of personal, delicate, questions to somebody I don't know, just for the sake of an "elevator small talk".
+It is not like asking "Do you have an instant pot?".
+Mostly, because there are questions that cannot be dismissed with a simple yes or no. Life is not black and white and all the color nuances of life are framed in every yes or no.

 So, lady at jazzercise class, I know you would have expected me to answer yes, and we would have started talking about our children, nodding and laughing at all the things we have in common.
 But unfortunately, I answered no, and I can see on your face that you regret now asking.
-If we were not doing small talk, and you wanted to hear the long answer, that is what really lies in a “no”, I would try to condense the answer as much as possible, but I would like to tell you that many years ago – in what I call “my previous life” – I tried the impossible to have children and failed, repeatedly.
+If we were not doing small talk, I would like to tell you that many years ago - in what I call "my previous life" - I tried the impossible to have children and failed, repeatedly.
 And when I was on a journey to become an adoptive mother, everything crumbled in my hands: marriage, family, dreams.
-I’d like to tell you that years after that, when I thought I had patched all the pieces together, thousands of miles away from home, and all hopes were faded and gone, I was “almost” a mother, twice.
-And if it wasn’t for Loreto, I don’t know if I would have been able, again, to pick up the pieces…
+I'd like to tell you that years after that, when I thought I had patched all the pieces together, thousands of miles away from home, and all hopes were faded and gone, I was "almost" a mother, twice.
+And if it wasn't for Loreto, I don't know if I would have been able, again, to pick up the pieces.

 Life can be sweet and it can be bitter.
 In fact, for me, it is and will always be bittersweet.

 Could this be one of the reasons I have a soft spot for the harsh, acrid flavor of radicchio??
-It is true that radicchio is almost always described as a “bitter green”.
-But don’t let the word “bitter” discourage you.
+It is true that radicchio is almost always described as a "bitter vegetable", like the chicory from the same family.
+But don’t let the word "bitter" discourage you.
 It has an edge, yes, but just underneath there is this sweet earthiness that grows on you.
 And when radicchio is cooked, the bitterness almost disappears entirely.
 Like in life we balance the bitterness with the sweet things and as in a garden it needs love, patience, attention, and the combination of light and dark, rain and heat, which balanced will produce the most incredibly delicious harvest, as in life will create peace and happiness.

-Classic Italian Risotto with Radicchio and Taleggio, bold flavors for a hearty dish.
+Risotto with Radicchio and Taleggio, bold flavors for a hearty dish

 How to make a good classic Italian risotto: